erinyoung/ACI/README.md

 ## License
 This project is licensed under the MIT License.

-## Acknowledgments
-This tool relies on the functionality provided by samtools.
-We would like to express our gratitude to the samtools development team for their invaluable contributions.

 ## Contact
 For any questions or inquiries, please [submit an issue](https://github.com/erinyoung/ACI/issues).